tvaneerd/isocpp/observer_ptr.md

 Changes
 -------

-Before standardizing `observer_ptr`, we should make a few small changes (more indepth below)
+Before standardizing `observer_ptr`, we should make a few small changes (more in-depth below)

 1. Allow **_implicit conversions from smart and raw pointers_**
 2. **_Rename/remove `release()`_** (as it does not transfer ownership)